Irish people: Genetics

 Haplogroup R1b is the dominant haplogroup among Irish males, reaching a frequency of almost 80%.
-R-L21 is the dominant subclade within Ireland, reaching a frequency of 65%.
+This is also the dominant haplogroup in most of Western Europe.
+R1b-L21 is the dominant sub-clade throughout Ireland, reaching a frequency of 65%.
 This subclade is also dominant in Scotland, Wales and Brittany and descends from a common ancestor who lived in about 2,500 BC.